-- The reference in Subsection (a) to a "person must be read in connection with the 25 definition of person in Section 1(9) that includes "fiduciary, which in turn is defined to include 26 - personal representative, a trustee and an agent under a power of attorney.
-Under previous Acts, 27 the power to disclaim was given to a "beneficiary," an appointee under a power of appointment, and the representative of a deceased, incapacitated or protected person.
+Subsection (a) makes the possibility of making a disclaimer available to a wide range of persons and representatives of persons and entities.
+Under previous Acts, the power to disclaim was given to a "beneficiary, an appointee under a power of appointment, and the representative of a deceased, incapacitated or protected person.
 Section 2-801 of the UPC refers to a person or "the representative of a person, which includes a personal representative of a decedent, a conservator, a guardian, and an agent under a power of attorney.
-This Act sweeps all these fiduciaries into the definition of "person" and includes trustees and any other entity.
 The 1978 Uniform Acts added the personal representative of a decedent to the list of those who may disclaim in order to overcome the traditional view that the right to disclaim was a personal one that died with the person entitled to disclaim.
 The addition of "trustee" in this Act is related to Sections 8 and 9 which explicitly allow fiduciaries to disclaim powers and trustees to disclaim property.
-In every case, however, the law of fiduciary duty governs a disclaimer by every type of fiduciary.
+The inclusion of a specific reference to a personal representative in subsection (a) is meant to remove any doubt originating in the older view first rejected in the 1978 Uniform Acts.
+In every case of a disclaimer by a fiduciary, however the law of fiduciary duty governs the disclaimer.
 This Act's recognition of the power to disclaim, therefore, does not mean that a fiduciary may disclaim in every instance in which a disclaimer is authorized under this Act.
 An agent operating under a power of attorney is governed by the law of agency which includes the specific provisions of the instrument appointing the agent.
-Because the powers of conservators and guardians are often tailored to the specific situation of the incapacitated person or ward by the court appointing the fiduciary, subsection (a) limits the fiduciary's ability to disclaim those powers by requiring that the disclaimer be approved by the court that created the guardianship or conservatorship.
+The powers of conservators and guardians come from specific statutes and are often tailored to the specific situation of the incapacitated person or ward by the court appointing the fiduciary.
+A disclaimer by those fiduciaries is governed by those statutes and provisions of their appointment.

 The broad wording of subsection (a) means that it does not matter whether the disclaimed interest is vested, either in interest or in possession.
 For example, Father's will creates a testamentary trust that is to pay income to his descendants and, after the running of the traditional perpetuities period, is to terminate and be distributed to his descendants by representation living at that time.
 If there are no descendants at any time the trust is to terminate and be distributed to collateral relatives.
 At the time of Father's death, he has many descendants and the possibility of his line dying out and the collateral relatives taking under the trust is extremely remote.
 Nevertheless, the collateral relatives may disclaim their contingent remainders.
 In order to make a qualified disclaimer for tax purposes, however, they must disclaim within 9 months of Father's death.
+Similarly, an interest created under a revocable trust may be disclaimed as soon as it is created, even though the interest may be destroyed by unilateral action by the creator of the interest.
+See the Comment to Section 4.